HiwotBelay/hackathon-proj/README.md

 ### 🐕‍🦺 3D Pet Model
 - **Pet Options**: Choose between a cat or a dog or a bird
 - **Custom Colors**: Personalize your pet’s appearance
-- **Emotions**: See your pet express happiness, sadness, excitement, and more!
+- **Emotions**: See your pet express happiness, sadness, excitement, and more

 ### 🌄 Interactive Environment
 - **Day-Night Cycle**: Watch the time shift from day to evening to night,